Rochester Museum & Science Center

 The RMSC (Rochester Museum & Science Center) ignites a passion for lifelong learning and equips our community with the foundational skills, knowledge, and understanding of the technologies needed to help solve society’s most pressing challenges.

-The mission of the RMSC (Rochester Museum & Science Center) is to inspire a better future for all through curiosity, exploration, and participation in science, culture, and the natural world.
-(Adopted by the Board of Trustees on January 29, 2020)
+The mission of the RMSC (Rochester Museum & Science Center) is to create a better world through inspiring curiosity, exploration and engagement across history, science, culture and the natural world.
+(Adopted by the Board of Trustees in December 2023)

 - Community: Providing an inclusive, fun space that fosters learning and collaboration to benefit our diverse region and increase the impact of our efforts.